unilenlac/tradition_repo/README.md

 ### Database

-please find bellow the directories where the Neo4j embedded database stores his data and config files:
+Neo4j embedded database stores his data and config files in the following directories:

 - Data: `/var/lib/stemmarest/data`
 - Config (neo4j): `/var/lib/stemmarest/conf`
 - Plugin (neo4j): `/var/lib/stemmarest/plugins`

 These folders can be used to mount volumes and persist data.

+This API use the version 5.26 [LTS] of Neo4j for Java ([embedded version](https://neo4j.com/docs/java-reference/5/java-embedded/)).

 ## Building